thecodingmachine/doctrine-annotations-universal-module/README.md

 This service provider will lookup for a `Doctrine\Common\Cache\Cache` service.
 If available, this cache system will be used to cache annotations.

+Annotations will be loaded using the autoloader from Composer.

 ## Expected values / services

 This *service provider* expects the following configuration / services to be available: